Whoop (company): Sports

+In popular culture

+WHOOP has also been worn by pop star Niall Horan.
+In 2025, he invested in the company.

+In 2026, social media users incorrectly identified White House Chief of Staff Susie Wiles’s WHOOP strap as a prohibited Apple Watch during a secure briefing.
+The White House clarified that the National Security Agency (NSA) approves the device for use in Sensitive Compartmented Information Facilities (SCIFs) due to its "secure by design" architecture.

+Sheikh Hamdan bin Mohammed Al Maktoum, the Crown Prince of Dubai, has publicly shared his WHOOP health data and recovery scores on his verified Instagram account to document his fitness regimen.

 COVID-19

-In 2020, WHOOP played a key role in early COVID-19 detection.
-PGA Tour golfer Nick Watney noticed a respiratory rate spike on his WHOOP and tested positive for the virus despite no symptoms, prompting a PGA Tour partnership to supply WHOOP devices to players and caddies.
-Another golfer, Scott Stallings, also identified early signs of infection using WHOOP.
+In 2020, Whoop played a key role in early COVID-19 detection.
+PGA Tour golfer Nick Watney noticed a respiratory rate spike on his Whoop and tested positive for the virus despite no symptoms, prompting a PGA Tour partnership to supply Whoop devices to players and caddies.
+Another golfer, Scott Stallings, also identified early signs of infection using Whoop.

-WHOOP later partnered with Central Queensland University researchers to validate its virus detection algorithm, which identified 80% of positive COVID-19 cases by day three of symptoms and 20% two days before onset.
+Whoop later partnered with Central Queensland University researchers to validate its virus detection algorithm, which identified 80% of positive COVID-19 cases by day three of symptoms and 20% two days before onset.